The Rise of AI Agents in Australian Business

 Getting Started

-If you're considering AI agents for your business, start with:
+If you are considering AI agents for your business, start with a workflow that is important but contained:

-- Identify repetitive, high-volume tasks — These offer the best ROI
+- Identify repetitive, high-volume tasks - these usually offer the clearest ROI.

-- Plan for edge cases — Build in human escalation paths
+- Plan for edge cases - build in human escalation paths before launch.

 Interested in exploring AI agents for your business?
 Get in touch for a free consultation.